pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

 How do we find the best path to our destination?

 * Autonomous System - Collection of routers under a common administration.
 For example, the set of routers owned by one ISP.
+The Internet is divided into autonomous systems.
+There can be about 65,000 of them.
+  `Here is a table of them <http://www.bgplookingglass.com/list-of-autonomous-system-numbers>`_.
+  ``whois`` can give info on which autonomous system a node belongs to.
 * Interior Gateway Protocols - Protocols for use inside an autonomous system.
-* Exterior Gateway Protocols - Protocols (really, just one) for use outside an autonomout system.
+* Exterior Gateway Protocols - Protocols (really, just one) for use outside an autonomous system.

 In the example below, BGP is the Exterior Gateway Protocol, while EIGRP, IS-IS OSPF, and RIP are Interior: